makersacademy/takeaway-challenge/README.md

 In the process of working on the solution I have achieved:

 * All tests passing.
-* Average test coverage: 94%; mainly because of long test code for text sending feature.
+* Overall test coverage of 98.86%.
 * The code is elegant: rubocop accepts the code to be clean.
 * All classes are tested in isolation, with suitable doubles and stubbs performed.
 * The classes are coherent and are linked by the use of forwarding or dependency injection.